glenasmith/pluralsight-pwa-sensor-integration/README.md

-# Pluralsight Progressive Web App Sensors
+# Pluralsight Progressive Web App Sensor Integration

 This is the sample app that goes with my Pluralsight Course.